mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/photobomb/index.md

 The same goes for the `dimensions` parameter.

-However, the `filetype` parameter is considered valid as long as it starts with `jpg` or `png.
-If we add a command after a valid prefix, the result is `Failed to generate a copy of voicu-apostol-MWER49YaD-M-unsplash.jpg`, so it likely worked!
+However, the `filetype` parameter is considered valid as long as it starts with `jpg` or `png`.
+If we add a command after a valid prefix, the result is 'Failed to generate a copy of voicu-apostol-MWER49YaD-M-unsplash.jpg', so it likely worked!

 If we send an extra request with `sleep 10` as the command, there's a 10 seconds